What is gender pay gap reporting?

 HR and Payroll teams benefit by using PayCaptain as the solution has a suite of reports to help professionals get the information they need for annual reporting.
 The PayCaptain solution has a report builder which allows for new reports and analytics to be generated quickly and easily, without the need for specialist skills.
 These statistics can be provided to meet legislative requirements.

-If you’d like to know more about how PayCaptain can help your business, please contact us.
+If you’d like to know more about how PayCaptain can help your business, please get in touch.
 We’d be delighted to run through the functionality and demo the PayCaptain solution for you.